Terms & Conditions

 10.6 The provisions of this Clause 10 shall continue in force in accordance with their terms, notwithstanding the termination of this Agreement for any reason.

-11.2 This Agreement will remain in effect for the period of time that the parties agree that the Service Provider will provide the Pay Per Click services.
+11.2 This Agreement will remain in effect for the period of time that the parties agree that the Company will provide the Pay Per Click services.

 11.4 Without prejudice to the generality of sub-Clause 11.1, this Agreement shall terminate, notwithstanding any other rights and remedies the Parties may have, in the following circumstances:

-11.4.2 an encumbrancer takes possession, or where the other Party is a Service Provider, a receiver is appointed, of any of the property or assets of that other Party;
+11.4.2 An encumbrancer takes possession, or where the other Party is a Company, a receiver is appointed, of any of the property or assets of that other Party;

-11.4.3 the other Party makes any voluntary arrangement with its creditors or, being a Service Provider, becomes subject to an administration order (within the meaning of the Insolvency Act 1986);
+11.4.3 the other Party makes any voluntary arrangement with its creditors or, being a Company, becomes subject to an administration order (within the meaning of the Insolvency Act 1986);

-11.4.4 the other Party, being an individual or firm, has a bankruptcy order made against it or, being a Service Provider, goes into liquidation (except for the purposes of bona fide amalgamation or re-construction and in such a manner that the Service Provider resulting therefrom effectively agrees to be bound by or assume the obligations imposed on the other Party under this Agreement);
+11.4.4 The other Party, being an individual or firm, has a bankruptcy order made against it or, being a Company, goes into liquidation (except for the purposes of bona fide amalgamation or re-construction and in such a manner that the Company resulting therefrom effectively agrees to be bound by or assume the obligations imposed on the other Party under this Agreement);

 11.5 The termination of this Agreement shall be without prejudice to any rights which have already accrued to either of the Parties under this Agreement.

-12.1 In the event that the Client terminates the Agreement within twelve months from the date of the contract, or the Agreement is terminated by the Service Provider prior to the expiry of the twelve month period referred to above due to the default of the Client then the Service Provider will suffer a substantial loss.
-In an effort to liquidate in advance the sum that should represent such damage , the Client agrees to pay a fee equivalent to that which represents the loss which the Service Provider has sustained had the contract not been terminated within the first year.
+12.1 In the event that the Buyer terminates the Agreement within twelve months from the date of the contract, or the Agreement is terminated by the Company prior to the expiry of the twelve month period referred to above due to the default of the Buyer then the Company will suffer a substantial loss.
+In an effort to liquidate in advance the sum that should represent such damage , the Buyer agrees to pay a fee equivalent to that which represents the loss which the Company has sustained had the contract not been terminated within the first year.

 13.1 This Agreement is personal to the Parties and neither Party may assign, mortgage, or charge (otherwise than by floating charge) or sub-license any of its rights hereunder, or sub-contract or otherwise delegate any of its obligations hereunder, except with the written consent of the other Party, such consent not to be unreasonably withheld.